El Segundo Heroin Addiction Intervention

 There are effective ways to engage those who are suffering.
-We perform and teach others how to successfully plan, stage and conduct alcohol and/or drug addiction interventions.
+Intervention Allies facilitates and coaches others on how to successfully plan, stage and perform alcohol, substance abuse, drug addiction, eating disorder and mental health disorder interventions.

-Our drug addiction intervention model includes developing strategies, solutions, treatment options, counseling and assistance through all phases of a person’s recovery.
+Their evidence based intervention model includes developing strategies, solutions, treatment options, rehab suggestions, counseling and assistance through all phases of a person’s recovery.

 It is Carmine Thompson’s philosophy that when someone is suffering from alcoholism, drug addiction and/or a mental health disorder, wisdom compels us to take proactive measures to help them before something inevitably worse happens.